Easy to Implement Icebreakers for Effective Group Therapy!

 Types of Icebreakers in Group Therapy

-Each group therapy has unique needs to be addressed.
+Each group therapy addresses unique needs.
 Using a variety of icebreakers can help participants feel engaged and have candid conversations with no filters.

 Here are the 5 different icebreakers with examples.